Medical Translation in Dubai

 What medical documents do you translate?

-Can you translate medical records from any language?
+Can you translate medical documents from any language?